 Having spent 27 successful years in New York’s fashion industry in sales, merchandising and administration, Susan Mittag joined Beth El in June 2002, bringing together her professional strengths as an administrator with her love of Judaism.
 She is immersed in all areas of synagogue life, from assisting the clergy, lay leadership, and committee chairs with events to preparing the weekly kiddush when needed.

 An integral part of Bar/Bat Mitzvah planning at Beth El, Susan was inspired to embark on her own spiritual journey, learning to read Hebrew with five other women and becoming a Bat Mitzvah herself in June 2012.
 The service was attended by family, friends, and fellow congregants who all knew Susan to be an exemplary administrator, but were equally impressed with her enthusiasm and performance on the bimah.

 Susan holds a Bachelor’s Degree in Education from Brooklyn College.
-She and her husband, Barry, have two grown children, Nathan and Rachel, as well as two beautiful grandchildren.
+She and her husband, Barry, have two grown children, Nathan and Rachel, as well as three beautiful grandchildren.

 Beth El’s Board of Directors ensures that all voices of our congregation’s membership are heard in the governance and fiduciary oversight of every aspect of the synagogue, including worship, religious education, and programming.
 General board meetings are held monthly at the synagogue and are open to all congregants.

 Additionally, all committees welcome congregant input, and most are currently accepting new members.
 Please feel free to contact Board members or committee chairs directly at any time by clicking on their names below.